|Process Servers for New York City: |

 Process Serving Methods Used in New York State:

-Personal Service.
-Most divorce summonses and Family Court visitation and custody petitions must be served in person.
+summonses and petitions, Family Court visitation petitions, custody petitions and orders of protection must be served in person.

 Substituted Service.
 If the named defendant is not present, it is acceptable to serve process upon a person of suitable age and discretion who

-resides at the defendant's place of abode or who is authorized to accept process on behalf of said defendant.
-Matrimonial cases and Family
+resides at the defendant place of abode or who is authorized to accept process on behalf of said defendant.
+Matrimonial cases and Family Court

 complaints may be served by using this method.